网上彩票平台是真的吗:Human Trafficking Statement for Fiscal Year 2018

-Going forward, to further assist us in our efforts to regularly review our supply chain, we will be utilizing the services of a SME with the profiling of our suppliers along with the mapping of our current monitoring process to identify any possible gaps.
+During the last year we also engaged the services of a SME to assist us in the profiling of our suppliers along with the mapping of our current monitoring process to identify any possible gaps.

-SVP, Chief Corporate Governance & Securities Counsel and Chief Compliance Officer
+SVP, Deputy General Counsel and Chief Compliance Officer

 Warner Music Group